Let’s start off with some context and look at three key questions:

 - What does it mean for the next year or so?

 In short, digital employee experience (DEX) is an evolution of endpoint management, a strategy focusing on employees, their experiences, and their use of tech.
-It matters now, more than ever before, because the (almost) universal shift to hybrid and flexible work has placed digital experiences at the top of the priority list.
+It matters now, more than ever before because the (almost) universal shift to hybrid and flexible work has placed digital experiences at the top of the priority list.
 No longer can organizations rely on in-person engagements or experiences.
 Their employees’ primary connection to the business is through a digital device.
-And this is set to remain the standard for the immediate future, with 40% of companies expecting to operate in a hybrid model by 2023, as research from Forrester shows.
+This is set to remain the standard for the immediate future, with 40% of companies expecting to operate in a hybrid model by 2023, as research from Forrester shows.

 Taking this into account, I think we’d all agree it’s vital for forward-thinking organizations to be putting together a DEX strategy for the upcoming year.
 In fact, we’re so sure of it that it was the theme of our recent Work From Anywhere Conference (WFA).
 But once you’ve assessed your organization’s current maturity, and begun to plan your DEX program, what comes next to ensure success?